alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-09-07-hadith-on-adwa.md

 ---
+hijri: Muharram 19, 1442 AH
+lang: en
 layout: post
-title: "Hadith: 'Run away from the leper as you would run away from a lion'"
-publisher: alsalafiyyah@icloud.com
-source: Fatawa Al-Lajnah Ad-Da'imah no. 6335
-hijri: Muharram 19, 1442 AH
-category: ["tafsir", hadiths]
-summary: "Dear Shaykh, kindly confirm the degree of authenticity or weakness of the Hadith reported from the Messenger of Allah (peace be upon him) which states, 'Run away from the leper as you would run away from a lion.'"
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 6335
+summary: Dear Shaykh, kindly confirm the degree of authenticity or weakness of the Hadith reported from the Messenger of Allah (peace be upon him) which states, 'Run away from the leper as you would run away from a lion.'
+title: 'Hadith: ''Run away from the leper as you would run away from a lion'''
 ---

 Question: